UNINETTSigma2/documentation/jobs/mkl.md

 least common instruction set is set is selected yielding lower performance.

+## AVX2 vector units

+Each processor core on Betzy has two vector units, these are 256 bits wide and can hence operate on four 64-bit floating point numbers simultaneously.
+With two such units and selecting fused multiply add (FMA) up to 16 double precision operations can be performed per clock cycle.

+This yields a marketing theoretical performance of frequency times number of cores times 16, 2.26 GHz * 128 * 16 = 4608 Gflops/s for a single compute node
+(or 6.2 Pflops/s for the complete Betzy).
+No program consists of only FMA instruction so these numbers are inflated.

+In any case the vector units are important for floating point performance, see below.

 ## Mixing Intel compiler and MKL versions

 Users are adviced to check if there is any performance difference between